hina-shah/healdata-utils/docs/vlmd/extract/exceldata.md

+# Excel (xlsx) dataset

 Excel workbooks contain tabular data tables across named worksheets.

-Extract vlmd from all worksheets of an excel workbook or as a combined data dictionary (python only) or as multiple data dictionaries (ie one dd = one worksheet).
-Note, to specify specific worksheets, use the tool within python.
+Extract and infer a partially completed data dictionary from excel worksheets.
+The command line tool will automatically generate one data dictionary per worksheet.
+Working in python provides a little more flexibility as you can specify specific worksheets and if you want to combine sheets into one data dictionary (rather than one dd per sheet).

 ## Run the `vlmd` command

-=== "CLI"

-    ```bash
-    vlmd extract --inputtype excel-data myexcelfile.xlsx
-    ```

 === "Python"